Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 Customize this file if the system is not a DHCP client.

+4.3  Configure the package sources:

+    Add `contrib` archive area:
+    # vi /mnt/etc/apt/sources.list
+    deb http://ftp.debian.org/debian stretch main contrib
+    deb-src http://ftp.debian.org/debian stretch main contrib

-4.3  Bind the virtual filesystems from the LiveCD environment to the new system and `chroot` into it:
+4.4  Bind the virtual filesystems from the LiveCD environment to the new system and `chroot` into it:

     # mount --rbind /dev  /mnt/dev
     # mount --rbind /proc /mnt/proc